shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 In order to generate the sample images you can run the `predict.py` file which imports everything from train.
 It will load each of the saved models and generate 20 images for each with 5 different style vectors.

+# Dependencies
+We first will import torch since we will use PyTorch, and from there we import nn.
+That will help us create and train the networks, and also let us import optim, a package that implements various optimization algorithms (e.g. sgd, adam,..).
+From torchvision we import datasets and transforms to prepare the data and apply some transforms.

+We will import functional as F from torch.nn, DataLoader from torch.utils.data to create mini-batch sizes, save_image from torchvision.utils to save some fake samples, log2 and sqrt form math, Numpy for linear algebra, os for interaction with the operating system, tqdm to show progress bars, and finally matplotlib.pyplot to plot some images.

 # Understanding the Model
 ## Introduction to StyleGAN